Classical Ciphers

 Lesson Learned

-If the cipher is based on a linear function then we can always apply some simple technique to break it (or weaken it if it has some a linear component).
+If the cipher is based on a linear function then we can always apply some simple technique to break it (or weaken it if it has some linear component).

 If we combine an operation providing diffusion (as Hill) with some elements of confusion (as a non-linear substitution) we can obtain a strong cipher.

-More on polyalphabetic ciphers
+More on Polyalphabetic Ciphers

 Doing such substitution algorithmically we are not using the entire possibilities for the mapping between the plaintext and ciphertext (|K| < |A|!).